Timeline: Violence in Syria

-(Reuters) - Following is a timeline of events in Syria since protests began.
+(Reuters) - Here are the main events in the uprising in Syria since it began:

 March 15, 2011 - About 40 people join a protest in Old Damascus, chanting political slogans in a brief first challenge to the ruling Baath Party before dispersing into side streets.